Schneegans/illusion/README.md

   <img src ="doc/logo.svg" />
 </p>

 In order to learn the concepts behind Vulkan, I am creating Illusion.
 For now, Illusion is a convenience layer on top of Vulkan, similar in spirit to [V-EZ](https://github.com/GPUOpen-LibrariesAndSDKs/V-EZ).
 However, I plan to add more features as I progress in learning.
-It uses C++17 and can be build on Linux (gcc or clang) and Windows (msvc).
+It uses C++17 and can be build on Linux (gcc or clang), Windows (msvc) and OS X (xcode).

 ### Build Status